Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches: p -Sparsified Sketches

 \begin{proof}[Proof sketch.]
-To prove \eqref{eq:Ksatis1}, we use \citet[Theorem~2.13]{boucheron2013concentration}, which shows that any i.i.d. sub-Gaussian sketch matrix satisfies the Johnson-Lindenstrauss lemma with high probability.
-To prove \eqref{eq:Ksatis2}, we work conditionally on a realization of the $B_{ij}$, and use concentration results of Lipschitz functions of Rademacher or Gaussian random variables \citep{tao2012topics}.
+To prove the left-hand side of \eqref{eq:Ksatis}, we use \citet[Theorem~2.13]{boucheron2013concentration}, which shows that any i.i.d. sub-Gaussian sketch matrix satisfies the Johnson-Lindenstrauss lemma with high probability.
+To prove the right-hand side of \eqref{eq:Ksatis}, we work conditionally on a realization of the $B_{ij}$, and use concentration results of Lipschitz functions of Rademacher or Gaussian random variables \citep{tao2012topics}.
 We highlight that such concentration results do not hold for sub-Gaussian random variables in general, preventing from showing $K$-satisfiability of generic sparsified sub-Gaussian sketches.
-Note that having $S_{ij} \propto B_{ij} R_{ij}$ is key, and that subsampling uniformly at random non-zero entries instead of using i.i.d.
-Bernoulli variables would make the proof significantly more complex. \end{proof}
+Note that having $S_{ij} \propto B_{ij} R_{ij}$ is key, and that sub-sampling uniformly at random non-zero entries instead of using i.i.d.
+Bernoulli variables would make the proof significantly more complex.
+We highlight that \Cref{theorem:p-SSM_Ksatis} strictly generalizes \citet[Lemma~5]{Yang2017}, recovered for $p=1$, and extends the results to Rademacher sketches. \end{proof}

-In addition to be statistically accurate, $p$-sparsified sketches can be computed efficiently.
-Indeed, recall that the main quantity to compute when sketching a kernel machine is the matrix $SKS^\top$.
+\paragraph{Computational property of $p$-sparsified sketches.} In addition to be statistically accurate, $p$-sparsified sketches are computationally efficient.
+Indeed, recall that the main quantity one has to compute when sketching a kernel machine is the matrix $SKS^\top$.
 With standard Gaussian sketches, that are known to be theoretically accurate, this computation takes $\mathcal{O}(sn^2)$ operations.
-Subsampling sketches are notoriously less precise, but since they act as masks over the Gram matrix $K$, computing $SKS^\top$ can be done in $\mathcal{O}(s^2)$ operations only, without having to store the entire Gram matrix upfront.
+Sub-sampling sketches are notoriously less precise, but since they act as masks over the Gram matrix $K$, computing $SKS^\top$ can be done in $\mathcal{O}(s^2)$ operations only, without having to store the entire Gram matrix upfront.
 Now, let $S \in \mathbb{R}^{s \times n}$ be a $p$-sparsified sketch, and $s^\prime = \sum_{j=1}^n \mathbb{I}\{S_{:j} \ne 0_s\}$ be the number of columns of $S$ with at least one nonzero element.
 The crucial observation that makes $S$ computationally efficient is that we have